How massage can help your fibromyalgia

 Mary Anne Radmacher

 AT Sanctuary Massage we understand that the pain and other fibromyalgia symptoms you experience are very real and can have a huge effect on your daily life.
 Over the years we have noticed the effects of regular massage on our clients dealing with Fibromyalgia.
-The benefits are clear and because of this we have made a shift in our practice to specialize in working with those of you who have fibromyalgia, Lyme disease, and all autoimmune disorders.
+The benefits are clear and because of this we have made a shift in our practice to specialize in working with those of you who have fibromyalgia.
 We have seen clients find relief from a myriad of symptoms such as relief of pain in muscles and joints along with keeping flare ups shorter and less uncomfortable.
 Here are some things you should know about massage and fibromyalgia.

 1. Every person is different.
 How you experience your symptoms and react to different treatments like medications will vary from someone with the same diagnosis.
 This is why when you begin your massage therapy sessions at our studio, we really take the time to listen to you.
 We want to know how it effects your daily physical and emotional life.
 We want to understand which symptoms are most difficult for you and what your goals are.
 We will also make time to listen to your feedback both during and after your massage so that we can really customize each session to be the best treatment specifically for you.

 2. No Pain No Gain has no place in the massage room.
 Some of you don't mind firmer pressure but many of our clients suffering from an autoimmune disorder need a gentler touch.
 We will connect with you to determine what kind of pressure will be best for you.
 For those that need a gentler touch, we will still be able to use amazing massage techniques that feel both relaxing and therapeutic.
 We specialize in this approach for a reason and will work with you to get the pressure just right!